-I use salvaged and reclaimed wood from the Pacific Northwest, particularly Big Leaf Western Maple, Cherry, Apple, and Walnut.
-Most of my wood is from trees that have fallen down in storms.
+I use salvaged and reclaimed wood from the Pacific Northwest, particularly Big Leaf Western Maple, Cherry, Apple, Oak, Elm, and Walnut.
+Much of my wood is from trees that have fallen down in storms.

 I have a BFA (1992) in studio art from Pacific Lutheran University and an MAT (1995) from the University of Puget Sound.
 One of the things about being an artist that I love is that it requires me to constantly study and learn, not just in "art" fields, but in all fields.
 As such, I am a heavy-user of the public library, which I think is one of the greatest ideas humanity has come up with.
 (Unashamed Public Service Announcement: Support your library and joyfully pay taxes to support it!)